ZekOo33/Brazilian-E-Commerce-by-MYSQL/README.md

 # 📊 Brazilian E-Commerce Data Analysis Using MySQL
-A full SQL-based analysis of the **Olist Brazilian E-Commerce Public Dataset**, focusing on sales, customers, delivery performance, product insights, and business KPIs.
+A full SQL-based analysis of the **Olist Brazilian E-Commerce Public Dataset** (+100k record) , focusing on sales, customers, delivery performance, product insights, and business KPIs.

 ---